vapor/postgres-kit/README.md

 ### Usage

-Use the SPM string to easily include the dependendency in your `Package.swift` file.
+Reference this package in your `Package.swift` to include it in your project.

 ```swift
 .package(url: "https://github.com/vapor/postgres-kit.git", from: "2.0.0")